This egg-free flan de auyama (pumpkin pudding) is almost fool-proof, requires no fancy preparation or ingredients, and it tastes heavenly.

 - 2 lb [0.9 kg] of auyama, (West Indian pumpkin) cabocha, or gem squash, peeled

 - 1 teaspoon cinnamon powder

-- When the mixture has turned thick enough to stick to the spoon (about 10 minutes) turn off the heat.
+- When the mixture has turned thick enough to stick to the spoon, and has the consistency of thick yogurt (about 10 minutes) remove from the heat.
 Pour the mixture into the mold and chill for about 2 hours before removing from the mold.